EXAMPLES OF CUSTOMER RELATIONSHIP MANAGEMENT

 4. Tracking Customer Activity

-Per CIO magazine, another CRM example you might want to consider for your organization is using your CRM to track customer activity throughout their lifecycle—from prospect to existing client upsell.
-Tracking key behaviors from social media posts to content click rates on an email campaign will help your company understand what’s important to customers and what isn’t.
-For example, if a customer frequently browses a specific product page but hasn’t made a purchase, an automated CRM workflow can trigger a personalized discount offer to increase the likelihood of conversion.
+Another CRM example you might want to consider for your organization is using your CRM to track customer activity throughout their lifecycle, from prospect to existing client upsell.
+Tracking key behaviors from social media engagement to content click rates on an email campaign will help your company understand what’s important to customers and what isn’t.

 5. Coordinating Between Applications